scouserantro/idiomatic.html/README.md

   - Always use meaningful or generic ID and class names
   - Names that are specific and reflect the purpose of the element should be preferred as these are most understandable and the least likely to change
   - Generic names are simply a fallback for elements that have no particular or no meaning different from their siblings.
-They are typically needed as “helpers.”
+They are typically needed as “helpers”
   - Using functional or generic names reduces the probability of unnecessary document or template changes
   - Use ID and class names that are as short as possible but as long as necessary
   - Using ID and class names this way contributes to acceptable levels of understandability and code efficiency